nortal/DataBata/README.md

 		<property name="moduleName" value="DATABATA_TEST" />
 </bean>
 ```
-Note, you need reference to jdbcTemplate and transactionManager beans in your configuration.
+NB!
+You need to reference jdbcTemplate and transactionManager beans in your configurations.
+And sql-files location is inside WEB-INF directory of your web application.
-Location of files in web application as you can see is inside WEB-INF directory.